PaulskPt/M5Stack_Atom_Matrix_Timezones/README.md

 - M5Stack RTC unit [info](https://shop.m5stack.com/products/real-time-clock-rtc-unit-hym8563)

 Known problem:
-The sketch halted after running for 4h15.
+The sketch halts after running for a few hours.
 I suspect that this is caused by a memory leak.
 I am investigating it.